Hisoka37/Vet-Clinic/README.md

-- [Comprehensive Animal Records] Store detailed information about each animal, including name, species,   date of birth, weight, neutering status, and escape attempts.
+-[Comprehensive Animal Records] Store detailed information about each animal, including name, species,   date of birth, weight, neutering status, and escape attempts.

 -[Flexible Schema] Easily extendable schema to include additional data fields as needed, allowing for the tracking of more animal-specific attributes or medical records.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>